LukasMurdock/LukasMurdock.github.io/src/lib/driving-game/design.md

 Do not add:

-- manual throttle, brake, or reverse unless the entire control fantasy is intentionally reconsidered;
+- mandatory manual throttle, brake, or reverse that displaces the accessible automatic default;
 - mandatory objectives that make free driving feel like incomplete play;
 - a speedometer merely because racing games usually have one;
 - spin-outs from ordinary angle mistakes;